Affine Hecke algebras for classical p-adic groups: M glin's classification of discrete series representations

-By Theorem \ref{thm:1.1}.d, $\pi^+ \in \Irr (G^+)$ restricts to an irreducible representation $\pi$ of $G$.
-In particular $\pi$ is stable under Out$(\mc G)$.
+By Theorem\autoref {thm:1.1}.c, $\pi^+ \in \Irr (G^+)$ restricts to an irreducible representation $\pi$ of $G$.
+In particular $\pi$ is stable under $\mr{Out}(\mc G)$.
 Clifford theory tells us that there are precisely two inequivalent irreducible representations of $G^+$ that restrict to $\pi$.

 As $\mc S_\phi^+ \cong \mh F_2^{|\mr{Jord}(\phi)|}$, we find